-Under the Chicago snow removal law, landlords or property managers must clear snow that falls between 7 a.m. until 7 p.m. by no later than 10 p.m. on that same day.
-If snow falls between 7 p.m. and 7 a.m. it must be cleared by 10 a.m. the next day.
+Under the Chicago snow removal law, landlords or property managers must clear snow that falls between 7 a.m. and 7 p.m. by no later than 10 p.m. on that same day.
+If snow falls between 7 p.m. and 7 a.m., it must be cleared by 10 a.m. the next day.
 Snow must be cleared from sidewalks in Chicago 7 days a week.

 What if the ice is stuck to the pavement by my apartment building?

-Landlords and property managers must put down sand or other materials to mitigate the slipping hazards and prevent the accumulation of ice.
+Landlords and property managers must put down sand or other materials to mitigate the slipping hazards and prevent ice accumulation.
 And once weather permits, they must clean the sidewalk.

 What if someone slips and falls on the sidewalk outside my apartment building despite the shoveling and strewing of ice?